-However, before you consider opening a joint bank account:
+However, before opening a joint account, it's important to ensure:

-Make sure you completely trust the other party, as the bank holds both parties liable for matters such as overspending and debt and any subsequent repayments.
+You fully trust the person you're opening it with, as the bank holds both parties liable for matters such as overspending and debt and any subsequent repayments.

-Discuss your finances with together, as both your credit scores will be assessed during your application and once you have a joint account, you will be co-scored.
-Co-scoring takes into account both your credit scores and can affect any future applications for credit you both make.
+You have discussed finances with each other, as both your credit scores will be assessed during your application and once you have a joint account, you will be co-scored.
+Co-scoring takes into account both parties' credit scores and can affect any future applications for credit you both make.